th2-net/remotehand/Readme.txt

 after inputing <text>, RemoteHand will wait <wait2> seconds for element specified by <matcher2> and then continue the input, inputing <text2>.
 Element to wait is found using <locator2>.
 Also, you can skip <locator2> and <matcher2> and RemoteHand will just wait <wait2> seconds before continuing the input with <text2>.
+If you want to fill disabled field use #CanBeDisabled=yes.
+Field will be enabled and disabled back after text input.

 You can tell RemoteHand to press the following special keys by specifying corresponding codes:
 1. Up arrow - #up#